shotgunsoftware/sg-jira-bridge/docs/developer.rst

 ------------------
-In addition to the base :class:`~handlers.SyncHandler`, there is also a :class:`~handlers.EntityIssueHandler` which serves as a base class for handlers that sync between a ShotGrid Entity type and a Jira Issue resource.
+In addition to the base :class:`~handlers.SyncHandler`, there is also a :class:`~handlers.EntityIssueHandler` which serves as a base class for handlers that sync between a Flow Production Tracking Entity type and a Jira Issue resource.
 Since this is probably how a majority of workflows will work, it is provided to add an additional level of convenience.